 1. Add Compost -Improve the Soil in Your Garden

-Compost is a mixture of decomposing plant matter that used to fertilize and improve the soil in your garden.
+Compost is a mixture of decomposing plant matter that is used to fertilize and improve the soil in your garden.
 Compost provides nutritious food for earthworms and other microbial life.
 Earthworms will tunnel through the compost and soil, creating pockets of space for roots to grow while at the same time leaving feces behind, which are packed with nutrients and are exactly what plants need.
 You can use a composter to create compost or build a compost pile in your backyard.

 2. Get a Soil Tester -Improve the Soil in Your Garden